 About The Best Instant Pot Chili:

 Obs, Mom would have a lot to do to pull all this off, so our simple dinner was always Maid Rights and I have that recipe here, too, Maid Right Sandwiches Instant Pot or Stovetop.
 Somehow as my kids became teenagers, that morphed at my house into Chili.
 I loved that I could make it ahead and have it ready.
-Chili is always better the next day.
+Chili is always better the next day, anyway.
 But with the Instant Pot there are no worries.

 If I want to make The Best Instant Pot Chili ahead, fine.
 If not it’s quick enough to do even on the same day but you’ll want your beans done ahead or you’ll want to use canned beans.
 And of course, this Chili is great for just about any event you want Chili for.
 Game Day, maybe?
 Or just any old day.
 You can never go wrong with Chili and done in the Instant Pot it tastes like it was lovingly simmered for hours.